uwescience/MinWA/about.md

 **Acknowledgements**

-The Minimum Wage team is thankful for the University of Washington's eScience Institute, Micron Foundation, and Washington State Department of Social and Health Services for their support.
+The Minimum Wage team is thankful for the support of the University of Washington's eScience Institute, Micron Foundation, and Washington State Department of Social and Health Services.